 Instead of pushing products, focus on your real money-maker—labor.
 According to a recent article in Chron, profit margins on parts sales hovers between 20% to 28%, whereas labor profit margins can be anywhere between 50% to 65%.
 Prioritizing the important of routine service labor instead of products will aid in boosting your profit and total revenue.

 Digital vehicle inspections can help maximize the average repair orders for each vehicle you service.
 You can up-sell services to customers easier and identify additional labor work all while giving the customer the power to make informed decisions on their vehicle.

 Paying bills and expenses tends to become a routine habit, but how often are you evaluating if it's worth the investment.
 How many products or solutions are you paying for that you are not using?
 If there is room to cut expenses, that's more money in your pockets.

 Improving customer service by nurturing the relationships you have with customers is a great way to improve your retention rate.
 Providing consistent and reliable services and repairs help build customer loyalty and keeps them coming back time and time again.

 For more information on how to earn repeat customers, check out this blog.

 You can seriously reduce your turnover costs if you are wise and thorough in your hiring and training processes.
 Equipping your technicians with knowledge is an investment that will continuously reward your repair shop.
 Hiring the right techs for your shop can make all the difference in your profitability.

 Reducing overhead costs and focusing on labor instead of pushing products will help to increase your profit margin considerably.
-When your auto repair shop profit margin is growing, it means your shop is becoming more and more profitable which is good news for the customer who relies on you, your employees who depend on their jobs, and for you as the owner!
+When your automotive repair shop profit margin is growing, it means your shop is becoming more and more profitable which is good news for the customer who relies on you, your employees who depend on their jobs, and for you as the owner of a small business!